Electrolyte drinks are perfect for rehydrating. On top of water, your body also needs a steady supply of electrolytes to stay hydrated.

 Everyone needs to consume water and electrolytes every day to replace those that they lose through sweat.
 Most people get all the electrolytes they need from the foods they eat.
 However, those who are heavily involved in sports or who do intense workouts might need a bit extra.
 Some other situations can create an increased need for electrolytes as well, such as vomiting and diarrhea.

-Below, you’ll find the ten best electrolyte drinks on the market.
+Below, you’ll find the ten best electrolyte drinks on the market, ranked by our expert health team.

 1. BodyArmor LYTE Sports Drink